mathworks/toolboxdesign/MEX.md

 [MATLAB Toolbox Best Practices](README.md) advocates for placing the user files under the `toolbox` folder, contents of this folder gets shipped to the user.
 Create a `private` folder within the `toolbox` folder and place the MEX functions within this folder, thus making them [Private functions](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).

 Our motivation for making MEX functions private is to restrict the toolbox user from  calling them directly.
-We recommend accessing the MEX functions always from a MATLAB script, this approach gives toolbox authors control over what gets passed as input to the MEX functions, their by elimination failures due to unhandled inputs.
+We recommend accessing MEX functions always from a MATLAB script, this approach gives toolbox authors control over what gets passed as input to the MEX functions, their by elimination failures due to unhandled inputs.

 We recommend ignoring the MEX functions from version control (add the `private` folder to the `.gitignore`) since MEX functions are derived artifacts.
 Here is the organization of the toolbox repository after building the MEX functions.